markmoxon/elite-source-code-6502-second-processor/README.md

 You can add `release=sng45` to produce the `elite-6502sp-sng45.ssd` file that contains the SNG45 release, though that's the default value so it isn't necessary.

+### Differences between the releases

 You can see the differences between the releases by searching the source code for `_SNG45` (for features in the SNG45 release) or `_SOURCE_DISC` (for features in the source disc release) or `_EXECUTIVE` (for features in the Executive version).
 There are only a few differences in the source disc release (if you ignore [workspace noise](#producing-byte-accurate-binaries)), but quite a few in the Executive version.

-### Differences between the releases

-The differences in the source disc release compared to the SNG45 release are:
+The main differences in the source disc release compared to the SNG45 release are:

 * In the source disc release, the extended description of Lave is replaced by the rather cryptic "Bits'n Pieces - End Of Part 1".
 You can see this by pressing F6 just after starting the game (you have to be docked at Lave).